The Kenora Thistles won the Stanley Cup in 1907, the smallest town (population 4,000) to have ever laid claim on the mug in history.

 Tom Hooper was called the "vice captain" of the team, he scored five powerplay goals - 2 in the first half and 3 in the second - in the Thistles 8-6 win.

-the teams goaltender, was the unheraled MVP of the two game showdown, performing brilliantly in the second game to upset the favored Wanderers.
+Eddie Giroux the teams goaltender, was the unheralded MVP of the two game showdown, performing brilliantly in the second game to upset the favored Wanderers.